Patanjali's Coronil kit demand at 10 lakh packs a day, says Yoga guru Baba Ramdev

 The yoga guru behind the ayurved enterprise was speaking at a virtual series organised by industry body ASSOCHAM on Aatmanirbhar Bharat - 'Vocal for Local'.

 Earlier in June, Ramdev had claimed that Coronil can cure Covid-19 patients.
-However, the AYUSH Ministry immediately put restrictions on Patanjali over selling it.
+However, the AYUSH Ministry immediately put restrictions on Patanjali overselling it.
 Later, the Union ministry confirmed that Patanjali can sell the product only as immunity booster but not as a cure for COVID-19.

 The Madras High Court had restrained Patanjali from using Coronil trademark till July 30, over a petition filed a Chennai-based company.
 Ramdev suggested industry leaders to work with honesty to build a brand on which the people have trust and it needs a long term approach.